 - a power determined as described in clause 7.2.1 with qu=0, qd=qnew, and l=0, where qnew is the SS/PBCH block index selected for the last PRACH transmission.

-If a UE is provided TCI-State_r17 indicating a unified TCI state for the PCell or the PSCell and the UE provides BFR MAC CE in Msg3 or MsgA of contention based random access procedure, after X symbols from the last symbol of the PDCCH reception that determines the completion of the contention based random access procedure as described in [11, TS 38.321], the UE
+If a UE is provided TCI-State_r17 indicating a unified TCI state for the PCell or the PSCell and the UE provides BFR MAC CE in Msg3 or MsgA of contention based random access procedure, after 28 symbols from the last symbol of the PDCCH reception that determines the completion of the contention based random access procedure as described in [11, TS 38.321], the UE

 - if AdditionalPCIInfo is not provided, monitors PDCCH in all CORESETs, and receives PDSCH and aperiodic CSI-RS resource in a CSI-RS resource set with same indicated TCI state as for the PDCCH and PDSCH using the same antenna port quasi co-location parameters as the ones associated with the corresponding index qnew, if any

-- transmits PUCCH, PUSCH and SRS that uses a same spatial domain filter with same indicated TCI state as for the PUCCH and PUSCH, using a same spatial domain filter as for the last PRACH transmissionA UE can be provided, by schedulingRequestID-BFR-SCell, a configuration for PUCCH transmission with a link recovery request (LRR) as described in clause 9.2.4 for the UE to transmit PUCCH [11, TS 38.321].
+- transmits PUSCH, PUCCH and SRS that uses a same spatial domain filter with same indicated TCI state as for the PUSCH and PUCCH, using a same spatial domain filter as for the last PRACH transmission using the following parameters for determination of a corresponding power as described in clauses 7.1.1, 7.2.1, and 7.3.1

+- the RS index qd=qnew for obtaining the downlink pathloss estimate

+- the values of PO_UE_PUSCH,b,f,cj, αb,f,cj, and the PUSCH power control adjustment state l provided by p0-Alpha-CLID-PUSCH-Set associated with the smallest value of ul-powercontrolId for the PCell or the PSCell

+- the value of PO_PUCCH,b,f,cqu and the PUCCH power control adjustment state l provided by p0-Alpha-CLID-PUCCH-Set associated with the smallest value of ul-powercontrolId for the PCell or the PSCell

+- the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and the SRS power control adjustment state l provided by p0-Alpha-CLID-SRS-Set associated with the smallest value of ul-powercontrolId for the PCell or the PSCell

+A UE can be provided, by schedulingRequestID-BFR-SCell, a configuration for PUCCH transmission with a link recovery request (LRR) as described in clause 9.2.4 for the UE to transmit PUCCH [11, TS 38.321].
 If the PCell or the PSCell is associated with sets q0,0 and q1,0, and with sets q0,1 and q1,1, the UE can be provided by schedulingRequestIDForMTRPBFR a first configuration for PUCCH transmission with a LRR and, if the UE provides twoLRRcapability, a second configuration for PUCCH transmission with a LRR.
 If the UE is provided only the first configuration, the UE transmits a PUCCH with LRR for either set q0,0 or q0,1.
 If the UE is provided both the first and second configurations, the UE uses the first configuration to transmt a PUCCH with LRR associated with set q0,0 and the second configuration to transmit a PUCCH with LRR associated with set q0,1 [11, TS 38.321].